-The following items, which contain historical and cultural information about Chickasha and Grady County, are all available for use in the Library.
-Click on each link to view catalog records of items in each category.
-Information can be copied for 15 cents per page or scanned at no cost.
-Staff will assist you with finding the resources located behind the desk.
+Items within the genealogy collection are reference material and can not be checked out; however, information can be copied for 15 cents per page or scanned at no cost.
+Staff can assist you with finding the resources located behind the desk.